mids-w203/syllabus/tests/index.md

 ## How each test will be structured

-- You will have a maximum of 3 hours to work on the test from the time you download it, to the time that you turn it back in.
+- You will have a maximum of 3 hours to work on the test.
 - The questions will progress in difficulty.
-The first questions will apply a single concept or calculation.
-The last questions will require you to connect multiple concepts in creative ways to find a solution.
-- We expect that fewer than 5% of students will solve every problem.
-Do not panic if you cannot solve some of them.
 - You must provide a proof for all questions.
 It is not enough to compute the answer.